nannib/audiodf/README.md

+DISCLAIMER
+This software is an experiment; it is based on an idea and multiple audio tests in order to explore a possible empirical method to measure the verisimilitude between real and cloned voices.

 # audiodf
 This program can detect if an audio message is a Deep Fake or it is genuine
 ## How to Use the Audio Deepfake Detector